linanwx/aosr/README.md

 It uses flashcards to help remember knowledge.

-This plugin is similar to spaced repetition, but with some improvements.
+This plugin is similar to spaced repetition, but some changes have been made according to personal habits.

 # Demonstration video